github/docs/content/copilot/troubleshooting-github-copilot/troubleshooting-common-issues-with-github-copilot.md

 {% data reusables.copilot.content-exclusion-note %}

-Content exclusion can be configured at the repository{% ifversion ghec%}, organization, and enterprise{% else %} and organization{% endif %} level.
+Content exclusion can be configured at the repository{% ifversion ghec %}, organization, and enterprise{% else %} and organization{% endif %} level.
 The scope of the exclusion is determined by the level at which the rule is set:

 {% data reusables.copilot.content-exclusions-scope %}